nealbob/econlearn/README.rst

 ``econlearn`` contains a number of supervised learning (regression), unsupervised learning and reinforcement learning algorithms, suitable for problems with large sample sizes but relatively few dimensions (large N, small D).

 ``econlearn`` was developed to solve problems that arise in economics, particularly stochastic dynamic optimisation problems (Markov Decision Processes MDPs).
-A key feature of ``econlearn`` is the batch reinforcement learning method 'Fitted QV iteration with Tile coding, for solving MDPs by simulation (described in more detail `here <https://nealhughes.net/thesis/Thesis_main.pdf#page=200>`_).
+A key feature of ``econlearn`` is the batch reinforcement learning method 'Fitted QV iteration with Tile coding', for solving MDPs by simulation (described in more detail in my thesis `here <https://nealhughes.net/thesis/Thesis_main.pdf>`_).

 ``econlearn`` is designed to be fast.
 All algorithms are implemented in Cython and several make use of multi-threading.

-The methods all use one of two main 'data structures': tile coding (i.e., overlapping grids) or distance metrics.
-The strength of tile coding is speed.
-In low dimensional problems tile coding is just about unbeatable for fitting and prediction time.
-With higher dimensions (say more than 10) tile coding can run into memory problems.
-Distance methods permit the use of continuous basis functions (i.e. radial basis functions).
+Many of the methods make use of a tile coding (i.e., overlapping grid) data structure.
+For pure speed of both fitting and prediction tile coding is hard to beat.
+In higher dimensions tile coding can run into memory problems. ``econlearn`` includes a simple implementation of 'hashing' to help limit memory usage.

 Supervised learning (regression)
 --------------------------------